kkommatt/Functional-and-logical-programming/README.md

 Lab2: Split the given list into several sublists so that the last sublist contains 1^1 elements in the penultimate one - 2^2 elements from the end of the list, etc.

 Lab3: For a given natural number k, find all words of length k that are allowed by a finite automaton.

+Lab4: Provide an equivalent transformation of an irreducible grammar in order to eliminate rules of the form X → Y, where Y is a nonterminal symbol (removal of unit products).